firelit/phpdeploy/readme.md

 Notes
 -----
 Uses git, thus git must be installed on the server.
-It is also beneficial to have setup deployment keys on the repository so that no github/ssh login is required when cloning.
+It is also beneficial to have setup deployment keys on the repository so that a github/ssh login is not required when cloning.
 Alternatively, you may be able to use [SSH agent forwarding](https://help.github.com/articles/using-ssh-agent-forwarding) with this script, but it has not been tested.